WALLYFORD GREYHOUND STADIUM SUMMARY

 EVIDENCE LEFT TODAY——————-Nothing known of.

 The Scottish city of Edinburgh brings to mind the NGRC tracks of Powderhall and Stenhouse, but on the flapping side of things should you ask the local greyhound racing fanatic and the name Wallyford will come to mind immediately.
 Wallyford is a town located in East Lothian and coul be more linked with the town of Mussleburgh nearby, and lies roughly seven miles east of the city of Edinburgh.
 The greyhound track became known as Scarlett Park, and over the years had proved itself a well attended venue indeed.
 The early 1930’s seem to be proving a boom time for greyhound racing around Edinburgh, as four NGRC tracks had already been in operation during this period.
 Yet the arrival of the Wallyford venue arose due to the temporary folding of a junior football club known as Wallyford Bluebells.
 Their folding had seen their ground Scarlett Park unoccupied, which in turn gave the opportunity for a greyhound company to sign up a lease agreement worth a thousand pound per year to use it for their sport.
-Once the track had been laid around the football pitch, Wallyford staged its first meeting during the late 1930’s.
+Once the track had been laid around the football pitch, Wallyford staged its first meeting on the 28th of September 1936.
 No doubt the boom time for greyhound racing around this time helped establish the sport in the area, yet the early months of the Second World War proved testing times at Wallyford which lead to a temporary closure.
 The restrictions on fuel use and also war regulations at sporting venues halted things temporarily, yet Wallyford, like so many other greyhound tracks reverted to afternoon meetings from then on.
 It regular featured six dog racing over distances of 285, 460 and 700 yards, with the greyhounds chasing an inside Sumner type hare.
 Its big race attractions were the East Lothian Derby run over the 460 yard trip, and also the Christmas Handicap, both when advertised, offered impressive prize money.
 The grass running surface that was part of the scene for so many years, but became replaced during the late 1980’s by the more modern idea of an all sanded surface.
 Rumours of an uncertain future was triggered during 1989, after the word was out that the stadium had been sold to developers.
 Another announcement in June 1990 reported that plans had been passed for the construction of new housing on the site, this unfortunate news had certainly sparked the end of Scarlett Park.
 Racing continued even though meetings were well attended and after the closure of nearby Powderhall in 1995, there were enough greyhounds to stage sixteen race meetings twice a week.
 After almost sixty years in the business Wallyford staged its final meeting during April 1996, and by the turn of the millennium any remnants left over from the stadium had gone.
 The site of the Scarlett Park is now covered by modern housing west of the town, close to the main East Coast Railway Line on a road not surprisingly called Scarlett Park.

 A programme, photograph or even memorabilia for this track is required for this page, if you can help please contact me.